dotnet/docs/docs/standard/base-types/how-to-round-trip-date-and-time-values.md

 3. Retrieve the string that represents the <xref:System.DateTime> value.

-4. Call the <xref:System.DateTime.Parse%28System.String%2CSystem.IFormatProvider%2CSystem.Globalization.DateTimeStyles%29?displayProperty=fullName> method, and pass <xref:System.Globalization.DateTimeStyles?displayProperty=fullName> as the value of the `styles` parameter.
+4. Call the <xref:System.DateTime.Parse%28System.String%2CSystem.IFormatProvider%2CSystem.Globalization.DateTimeStyles%29?displayProperty=fullName> method, and pass <xref:System.Globalization.DateTimeStyles.RoundtripKind?displayProperty=fullName> as the value of the `styles` parameter.

  The following example illustrates how to round-trip a <xref:System.DateTime> value.